vigordesign/vigordesign/README.md

 - 👋🏻 Hi!
 I'm Kev! 🤸
 - 🚀 I’m working through the Scrimba Front End Developer path!
 - 🌱 I’m currently re-learning HTML, CSS and JavaScript!
 Then moving on to React!!
+- ⚡ I used to be a Flash developer!
 - ✨ I’m looking to collaborate on Front End projects!
-- ⚡ Fun fact: I used to be a Flash developer!
 - 💞 I hope you have a wonderful day!

 <!--